PonzhiAghan/Data-Analytics-Portfolio/README.md

 ## Introduction

 Welcome to my data analysis portfolio!
-This repository showcases a collection of projects where I've applied my skills in data analysis, visualization, and machine learning to extract insights and drive informed decision-making.
+This repository showcases a collection of projects where I've applied my skills in data analysis, and visualization, to extract insights and drive informed decision-making.

 ## Projects